Special Events, tierneytravels

 My friend Laurie was there on the second worse day of my life – going to the funeral home to make arrangements.
 I’ve mentioned outings with Laurie and her dog Luna in previous blog posts and on the second worse day of my life, Laurie took me to visit a horse property with horses she works with to give me a little equestrian therapy (see post Horsing Around).

-My friends Michele, Judy, Kelly, and Lisa have continually checked on me as well as many other friends and coworkers who have reached out.
+I appreciate friends that have continually checked on me as well as many other friends and coworkers who have reached out.

 Terry’s family has been awesome and very supportive, especially his two amazing sisters, to include helping me with his end of life expenses.
 Friends have also reached out with financial support to help with travel and end of life expenses and I greatly appreciate that support.
 I learned how to set up a PayPal Me account so people could send money if they chose to support me in that way.